texfaq/texfaq.github.io/FAQ-instt1font.md

     your files in the TDS tree.
 -  Regenerate the file indexes (as described in [package installation](./FAQ-inst-wlcf.html)).
--  Update the `dvips`, PDFTeX and other maps:
+-  Update the `dvips`, pdfTeX and other maps:

   -  On any current TeX&nbsp;Live-based system, or a teTeX v3.0